 You can book the Salkantay trekking in Cusco during your trip, but it is better to book Salkantay Trek in advance, and not wait until you get to Cuzco.

 But why we recommend to book Salkantay Trek in advance and not until you get to Cuzco?
 The Salkantay trek always includes Machu Picchu at the end of the trip.
-For Machu Picchu you need entrance tickets that must be managed in advance.
+For Machu Picchu you need the Official Machu Picchu Tickets that must be managed in advance.
 Trekking companies always need time to book these tickets.
 Therefore, it is convenient to book Salkantay Trek in advance online.

 Since 2002, and as every year, the Inca Trail along with 18 other archaeological sites, which are along its route, are closed to the public in the month of February, this is because this season is carry out conservation, maintenance and cleaning activities of these places.